Aldangie/SQL_Project_Data_Job_Analisis/README.md

 # The Analysis

-Each query for this project aimed at investigating specific aspects of the data analyst job market.
-Here’s how I approached each question:
+This project’s queries were built in order to examine various sides of the data analyst job market.
+Here’s how I answered each question:

 ### 1. Top paying Data Analyst Jobs available remotely